mattspotnitz/p8105_hw2_mes2165/Homework2.md

 view (df_snip_two)
 ```

-\#now I will convert the year column into plausible values \#if the year
+Now, I will convert the year column into plausible values.
+If the year
-&gt;2020, a value of 100 should be subtracted from it
+&gt;2020, a value of 100 should be subtracted from it.

 ``` r
 df_snip_three = df_snip_two %>% mutate (year = ifelse(test = (year > 2020), yes = year - 100, no = year)) %>% arrange(year)